EricLBuehler/trc/README.md

 | Trc | 3.480ms |
 | Arc | 9.415ms |

-2.71x faster - the allocation cost of `SharedTrc` begins to become replaced by the `Clone` effiency.
+2.71x faster - the allocation cost of `SharedTrc` begins to become replaced by the `Clone` efficiency.

 ### Multiple Threads Drop and Clone (100000 times)
 | Type | Mean time |